o3de/o3de.org/content/docs/tools-ui/uidev-browse-edit-component.md

 ---
-description: ' Use the Lumberyard UI 2.0 browse edit component to enable users to choose one or more values from a list or directory. '
+description: ' Use the O3DE UI 2.0 browse edit component to enable users to choose one or more values from a list or directory. '
-title: Lumberyard UI browse edit component
+title: O3DE UI browse edit component
 ---
-# Lumberyard UI browse edit component<a name="uidev-browse-edit-component"></a>
+# O3DE UI browse edit component<a name="uidev-browse-edit-component"></a>

-The **browse edit** component is one of several types of input boxes offered by the Qt and Lumberyard UI libraries\.
+The **browse edit** component is one of several types of input boxes offered by the Qt and O3DE UI libraries\.
 Use the browse edit component to enable users to choose one or more values from a selection window\.
 Typical uses include selecting a file from a directory, or one or more items from a list \- for example: choosing motions from a collection of animation assets\.
 The selection window is opened using either a button along the right edge, or a double\-click in the input box\.
 Chosen values can be cleared using the clear button, if this button has been enabled\.

 **Note**
 Use a dropdown [combo box](uidev-combobox-component.md) instead if there is a predefined list of items to select, and a user only needs to select one value from the list\.